rm3web/textblocks/README.md

 A Text Block is a thin JSON wrapper atop arbitrary markup systems and a ways and means to slice text at the header border.

-A Text Block Node is a JSON object with a few properties.  'source' is the source in the format intended for user manipulation -- wikitext, markdown, html, etc. 'htmltext' is the source that has been pre-processed into HTML. 'format' is what format to expect the text in.  'blocks' is the child nodes.
+A Text Block Node is a JSON object with a few properties.  'source' is the source in the format intended for user manipulation -- wikitext, markdown, html, etc. 'htmlslabs' is the source that has been pre-processed into HTML. 'format' is what format to expect the text in.  'blocks' is the child nodes.

 Thus, pre-conversions, like converting markdown to HTML, would happen only when the content changes.